 For as long as I can remember, I have wanted to travel the country in an RV.
 I always had the perception that it would require a big motorhome and a budget to match!
 So the thought just stayed in the back of my mind as something that would be really cool to do, but not for me.

 A couple years ago I began to explore the possibilities and options of being able to do that.
 One of the wonders of the internet is that it allows individuals to share their experiences through blogs and websites.
-I began to read blogs written by RVers who live full time in their RV and are able to do so on a small budget.
-This was an eyeopener and really got me to thinking that I could do this too!
+I began to read blogs written by RVers who live full time in their RVs and are able to do so on a small budget.
+One of the first such blogs I found was rvsueandcrew.net .
+Sue has been traveling full time in a Casita with her two pups for several years.
+She boondocks alot and lives very simply on a small budget.
+Learning about boondocking was an eye opener to me.
+Number one, I loved the idea of being in nature and wide open spaces instead of RV Parks.
+Secondly, the cost savings would allow me to stay within my budget.
+Reading Sue’s blog was what jump started me down the path to full time RVing.

 After a lot of consideration, I decided to go for it!
 So I began the planning process and started putting things into motion.
 Over the last 18 months or so, I started selling stuff on Craigslist.
 I talked to my realtor and came up with a plan to put my house on the market.
 The timing was excellent as Denver Metro is one of the hottest real estate markets right now.